herlover/MLStudy/README.md

 # Objective

-I wanted to create this so I could have a sample code to apply to different databases and have multiple algorithms I also wanted to have my first side-project posted on here
+I wanted to create this so I could have a sample code to apply to different databases and have multiple algorithms, I also wanted to have my first side-project posted on here

 # Using the code